k-kangstorehub/widget-layout/README.md

 yarn start:example
 ```

-While change the library,you can use `yarn build` to build a new package.
+While change the library, you can use `yarn build` to build a new package.
 The example project will refresh automatically.